 EPEL increases utilization of child, family, and community data and takes action in response through the following activities:

-- As a response to the KIDS Kindergarten data, EPEL has partnered with two laundromats to offer "Language in the Laundromat" meeting families where they are.
+As a response to the KIDS (Kindergarten Individual Developmental Screening) data, EPEL has partnered with two laundromats to offer "Language in the Laundromat" meeting families where they are.
 Both laundromats are equipped with messaging about early learning, bookcases, weekly storytime and activities.
-Visit an early learning laundromat, JetXpress on Dundee Avenue or Blue Kangaroo on Summit Avenue
+Visit an early learning laundromat, JetXpress on Dundee Avenue or Blue Kangaroo on Summit Avenue.

 While You Wait Flipcharts: